National Federation of Independent Business

+Activities and politics

+The Federation states it provides advocacy counsel on matters including legislation, taxes and guidance to small business owners on management, operating and marketing.
+It also provides information on legal issues and health care.
+It also hosts a podcast on some concerns facing small business.

 On its website, the National Federation of Independent Business states that it is a "nonprofit, nonpartisan organization founded in 1943".
 In 2010, 25 of its members, all Republican, were elected to the 112th Congress.

-There has been debate about how representative of American small businesses NFIB is, noting its very conservative and pro-Republican record.
-Since 1990, it has donated $725,551 to Democratic candidates and party committees versus $11,972,074 to Republican candidates or party committees.
-It was a key opponent of President Bill Clinton's attempt to reform American health care in 1993.

 In 2010, the NFIB became the lead plaintiff opposing the Patient Protection and Affordable Care Act health care reform legislation.
 The organization joined 26 states in the lawsuit challenging the constitutionality of the act.
 The case reached the Supreme Court, which issued its ruling on National Federation of Independent Business v.
 Sebelius on June 28, 2012, upholding most provisions of the act.
 Karl Rove's conservative Crossroads GPS PAC gave NFIB $3.7 million to help fund the court fight.

 The NFIB supported the America's Small Business Tax Relief Act of 2014 (H.R.
 4457; 113th Congress), a bill that would amend section 179 of the Internal Revenue Code, which mostly affects small- to medium-sized businesses, to retroactively and permanently extend from January 1, 2014, increased limitations on the amount of investment that can be immediately deducted from taxable income.
 The bill would return the tax code to its 2013 status and make the change permanent.
 Dan Danner, the president and CEO at that time, argued that Congress could help small business by passing the bill as it would enable small businesses to "plan for the future, invest in the economy and hire new workers."

-In 2017, NFIB endorsed confirmation of SCOTUS nominee Neil Gorsuch.
-In 2021, it sued to oppose a COVID-19 vaccine mandate for businesses before the Supreme Court.
+In 2017, NFIB endorsed the confirmation of SCOTUS nominee Neil Gorsuch.

+In 2021, it successfully sued OSHA to oppose a COVID-19 vaccine mandate for businesses before the Supreme Court, resulting in OSHA withdrawing the mandate.

-In fiscal year 2019, NFIB had total revenue of $97,191,251.
+In fiscal year 2022, NFIB had total revenue of $105,848,770.

+In October 2023, the federation reported a slight decline in small business optimism sentiment due to inflation and staffing concerns.

+In October 2024, the NFIB, along with the Michigan Press Association, sued to block the US Federal Trade Commission (FTC) from implementing its so-called "click to cancel" rule, a set of revisions to the FTC's Negative Option Rule that would require businesses to make the cancellation process for subscriptions, renewals, and free trials that convert to paid memberships as easy as the signup process, as well as to obtain proof of consent before billing customers for such services.

+The NFIB sued to stop the federal government from enforcing the Corporate Transparency Act's Beneficial ownership rules.
+The rule would have required foreign and domestic companies to disclose their true owners.

+The NFIB filed an amicus brief in Ryan, LLC. v.
+Federal Trade Commission "supporting a challenge to the FTC’s final rule banning noncompete agreements".

+The NFIB filed a Legal Challenge To Overturn 2024 Missouri Proposition A.